henryhawke/taxify/webapp/articles/news/en/2023/06/13/effortless-serverless-skeet.md

 ### Eco-friendly

 Computing resources automatically scale to match your usage patterns, so you always have as much as you need.
-Taxify is designed to be economically and environmentally friendly.
+Taxfy is designed to be economically and environmentally friendly.

 ### Developer Experience